 - View as map

-Found near Thurles, County Tipperary, Holy Cross Abbey is one of Ireland’s National Monuments.
-In 1168, Donal Mor O’Brien founded the monastery for the Benedictine Order, but later transferred it to the Cistercians.
-It was colonised by monks from Monasteranenagh in County Limerick.
+In 1168, King of Munster Donal Mor O’Brien founded the monastery for the Benedictine Order, but later transferred it to the Cistercians and it was inhabited by monks from Monasteranenagh in Co Limerick.

 The newly developed Padre Pio meditation garden on the west bank of the River Suir holds a special day of pilgrimage in May every year, while the nearby village of Holycross has much to offer for visitors.
 Its attractive cluster of thatched cottages were built in the early 1970s as part of a regional Rent and Irish Cottage scheme.

 Game anglers are accommodated upstream and downstream with day permits available, while the local community remains active in caring for the many flowers, shrubs and trees that adorn this historic site.

 Visitors to Holy Cross Abbey in Tipperary will depart refreshed, and instilled with a sense of the immense history of this sacred place—a destination of pilgrimage for people all over world.